web-animations/web-animations-js-legacy/README.md

 - **duration**: the duration of a single iteration of the animation
 - **iterationCount**: the number of iterations of the animation that will be played (fractional iterationCounts are allowed)
 - **iterationStart**: the start offset of the first iteration
-- **fillMode**: whether the animation has effect before starting the first iteration and/or after finishing the final iteration
+- **fill**: whether the animation has effect before starting the first iteration and/or after finishing the final iteration
 - **delay**: the time between the animation's start time and the first animation effect of the animation
 - **playbackRate**: the rate at which the animation progresses relative to external time
 - **direction**: the direction in which successive iterations of the animation play back